Group actions with commensurated subsets, wallings and cubings: Commensurating actions and other properties

-To check that this is exactly the end compactification of $\textnormal{Sch}(X,S)$, we just have to show that given a locally finite graph with vertex set $L$ and finitely many components, if its set of ends is defined as above, then it is naturally identified with $\chi(Q(L)/2^{(L)})$, where $Q(L)$ is the set of subsets of $L$ with finite boundary.
+To check that this is exactly the end compactification of $\textnormal{Sch}(X,S)$, we just have to show that given a graph with locally finite 0-skeleton, with vertex set $L$ and finitely many components, if its set of ends is defined as above, then it is naturally identified with $\chi(Q(L)/2^{(L)})$, where $Q(L)$ is the set of subsets of $L$ with finite boundary.

 So $Q(L)/2^{(L)}$ is the inductive limit, over finite subsets $F$ of $L$, of the $Q_F(L)/2^F$, where $Q_F(L)$ is the set of subsets of $L$ with boundary contained in $F$; thus $\chi(Q(L)/2^{(L)})$ is the projective limit of all $\chi(Q_F(L)/2^F)$.
 The Boolean algebra $Q_F(L)/2^F$ can be described as the set of unions of connected components of $L\smallsetminus F$.
 Since the latter is finite, $\chi(Q_F(L)/2^F)$ can be thus identified with the set of connected components of $L\smallsetminus F$.
 Thus $\chi(Q(L)/2^{(L)})$ is identified with the set of ends of $L$. \end{proof}